prooph/service-bus/docs/service_bus_system.md

 [Back to documentation](../README.md#documentation)

-ProophServiceBus ships with two bus implementations namely a CommandBus and an EventBus.
+prooph/service-bus ships with two bus implementations namely a CommandBus and an EventBus.
 Both buses behave very similar but have an important difference.
 The CommandBus is designed to dispatch a message to only one handler.
 The EventBus on the other site is able to dispatch a message to multiple handlers.
 Both buses provide an event-driven dispatch process to give plugins the possibility to hook into this process and manipulate it.